The Ultimate Guide on How to Propagate Tradescantia Zebrina

 Pruning

-To remove dead or yellowing leaves, pinch them off, making sure to remove the leaf stalk from the main stem.
+Wandering Jew plants generally do not require pruning.
+However, pruning becomes necessary in two situations: to remove dead foliage and to manage the plant’s shape and growth.
+To remove dead or yellowing leaves, pinch them off, removing the leaf stalk from the main stem.
 For shaping and managing growth, use sharp, clean pruning shears or scissors to cut stems to the desired length, making cuts at an angle between leaf nodes.

 FAQs about Tradescantia Zebrina Propagation

-• How to make Wandering Jew bushy?
+- How to make Wandering Jew bushy?

 Simply trim the stems and pinch off the tips.
 This will encourage the Tradescantia Zebrina plant to grow bushier by producing two new shoots just below where it was pinched.

-• Can Wandering Jew live in water forever?
+- Can Wandering Jew live in water forever?

 No, Tradescantia zebrina can’t survive in water indefinitely.
 While they can be grown in water for a few months to develop roots, it’s not advisable to keep them in water long-term.

-• Why is my Wandering Jew so leggy?
+- Why is my Wandering Jew so leggy?